-Chinese composer Xinyan Li has been acclaimed as "a formidable composer" and "a rare and very special
+Chinese composer Dr. Xinyan Li has been acclaimed as "a formidable composer" and "a rare and very special

 Quintette K, Shanghai Symphony Orchestra Principal Woodwind Quintet, Donald Sinta Saxophone Quartet,

 East Coast Composers Ensemble, Chicago New Music Ensemble,

 UW-Madison Contemporary Ensemble, AACA Orchestra,

 Dr. Xinyan Li has been invited as the visiting composer by Aspen Music Festival in 2007, where her woodwind quintet Mo Suo's Burial Ceremony was performed.
 In 2015, she is invited as the visiting composer by Aspen Music Festival again, and her sextet Mongolian Impressions will be performed.
 Her awards and honors include International Music Prize for Excellence in Composition 2011,

 American Composers Orchestra Underwood New Music Readings, ASCAP Morton Gould Young Composer Award, grant from National Endowment for the Arts, New York State Council on the Arts grant for individual artist,